pas-campitiello/python/notes.md

 my feeling is that there is not a precise answer to the question.
 Better Python 2+ or 3+, it depends on several factor, but currently (2017) these are the general rules:

-- if you are a beginner learning Python, then use Python 3+
+- if you are a beginner, learning Python at school or by yourself, then use Python 3+
 - if you are going to start a fresh new project with the latest technologies, then use Python 3+
 - if you are going to start a fresh new project using old libraries, pay attention because they could support only Python 2+, hence alternatively
   - you can use Python 2+